 Note: Applicants with a Bachelor's Degree from an accredited university will not be considered for admission to the four-year degree program.

 Academic admission requirements for all other applicants are available at:

-- Applicants must have as part of their degree (or other post-secondary education) credit for at least a single-term course in each of chemistry and organic chemistry (equivalent to CHY 104 and CHY 152).
+- Applicants must have as part of their degree (or other post-secondary education) credit for at least one single-term course in chemistry (equivalent to CHY 104).

 - Successful candidates may apply for up to six single-term transfer credits based on their previous university studies.

 Requirements for Occupational Health and Safety Two-Year Diploma to Degree Pathway

 - Completion of the Workplace Safety and Prevention Diploma from Lambton College, Seneca College or Cambrian College with a minimum B/3.0/70% overall average.